 Shoot system: The hypocotyl elongates carrying the cotyledons above the media surface.
-The epicotyl usually does not show any development within the test period.
+The

 Root system: A primary root with secondary roots developing within the test period for some species.

 Fig. 1 Buckwheat.

 - less than half of the original cotyledon tissue remaining attached. - less than half of the original cotyledon tissue free of necrosis or decay.